The lurid history of Bruce Anderson and

 By Mike Sweeney

-Since I hadn’t spoken to Bruce Anderson for five years it was apparent that he was attempting yet another shameless hoax.
+Since I hadn’t spoken to Bruce Anderson for five years, and then only long enough to hang up the phone, it was apparent that he was attempting yet another shameless hoax.
 The phony first-person article went on and on for thousands of words, presenting an intricate first-person fantasy that had me “confessing” to about a dozen felonies.
 Nowhere in the paper was there a hint that the article was contrived by Bruce Anderson himself without the slightest input from me or the slightest connection to reality.

 Apparently, the impact of this brazen hoax article failed to meet Anderson’s hopes.
 So he produced another one the following week, under banner headline, “I bombed Judi Bari,” again with the attribution, “By Mike Sweeney as told to Bruce Anderson.”
-No hint that the article and its lurid details were made up out of thin air.
+And again not a hint that the article and its lurid details were made up out of thin air.

 Still unsatisfied, Anderson struck again the following week with “Judi Bari Tells All,” prefaced with an “Editor’s Note” claiming Judi Bari, through her executor Darlene Comingore, left him the following letter with a “strict instruction that it not be made public until five years after her death.”
 Naturally, Judi did no such thing, and neither did Judi ever say, believe or do what was attributed to her in the fabricated article that followed.